emqx/blog/en/202011/connect-to-mqtt-broker-with-websocket.md

-## Enable SSL/TLS for EMQ X
+## Enable SSL/TLS for EMQX

 EMQ built-in self-signed certificate, encrypted WebSocket connection has been started by default, but most browsers will report invalid certificate errors such as `net::ERR_CERT_COMMON_NAME_INVALID` (Chrome, 360 and other WebKit kernel browsers in developer mode.
 Console tab can be used to see most connection errors).
 The reason for this error is that the browser cannot verify the validity of the self-signed certificate.
-The reader needs to purchase a trusted certificate from a certificate authority and refer to the corresponding section in this article for configuration actions: [Enable SSL/TLS for EMQ X MQTT broker](https://www.emqx.com/en/blog/emqx-server-ssl-tls-secure-connection-configuration-guide).
+The reader needs to purchase a trusted certificate from a certificate authority and refer to the corresponding section in this article for configuration actions: [Enable SSL/TLS for EMQX MQTT broker](https://www.emqx.com/en/blog/emqx-server-ssl-tls-secure-connection-configuration-guide).

 The conditions required to enable SSL/TLS certificates are summarized here: